-Tranching
+Tranching and leverage

 It is generally possible to reduce the expected loss of a bond backed by a loan portfolio.
 As is common in securitisation, an issuer can create bonds of different seniorities that are backed by the same portfolio, whereas the subordination of lower-ranking bonds provides credit enhancement for senior-ranking bonds (tranching).
 Other forms of credit enhancement include credit reserve funds and loss guarantees.
-DBRS does not apply EL Ratings to debt or equity instruments that are backed by loan portfolios and incorporate non-negligible credit enhancement techniques.
-In these instruments, the performance of the portfolio backing such instrument is not fully passed through.
-Hence, for such transactions and structures, which typically fall under the definition of securitisation, DBRS applies its Long-Term Obligations Rating Scale, as it does for securitisations.
+DBRS does not apply EL Ratings to loan portfolio transactions that incorporate non-negligible credit enhancement techniques.
+For such transactions and structures, which typically fall under the definition of securitisation, DBRS applies its Long-Term Obligations Rating Scale, as it does for securitisations.